-Belgian pension fund entities that have the form of an Organisation for Financing Pensions ("OFP") are subject to Belgian corporate income tax (Vennootschapsbelasting/Impôt des sociétés).
+Belgian pension fund entities that have the form of an Organisation for Financing Pensions within the meaning of the Law of 27 October 2006 on the activities and supervision of institutions for occupational retirement provision ("OFP") are subject to Belgian corporate income tax (Vennootschapsbelasting/Impôt des sociétés).
 OFPs are subject to the following tax treatment in Belgium with respect to the Notes.